-DILLER: It’s my own stuff, I got hired with no experience, no nothing, somebody just took the flyer, as they say.
+DILLER: It’s my own stuff.
+I got hired with no experience, no nothing, somebody just took the flier, as they say.

-So I have always believed to hire people, bring people into your organization who are young, and who are inexperienced for the job that you give them.
+So I have always believed in hiring people, bringing people into your organization who are young, and who are inexperienced for the job that you give them.
 And sometimes that works, and sometimes that doesn’t work.

 HOFFMAN: You won’t find the following recommendations in any HR manual.

-DILLER: Dara Khosrowshahi started with our company, was at Allen and Company as a junior analyst, he came to us as a junior analyst.
-What we did is we made him CFO—he had no experience, he didn’t know what a CFO was—of a division, and he just kept going from there.
+DILLER: Dara Khosrowshahi started with our company, was at Allen & Company as a junior analyst, he came to us as a junior analyst.
+What we did is we made him CFO — he had no experience, he didn’t know what a CFO was — of a division, and he just kept going from there.